H-94

 Enforcement Authority

-The Attorney General has exclusive authority to enforce this Chapter.
+The Attorney General has exclusive authority to enforce this chapter.
 Violations are deemed unfair or deceptive trade practices under Chapter 93A.
+Enforcement is agency-initiated.
 An affirmative defense is available if the developer or deployer identifies and remedies violations through testing, internal review, or consumer feedback, and demonstrates compliance with recognized AI risk management standards.
-No private right of action is created for consumers.

 Penalties